-In this challenge, students work in partners or groups to create devices to trap/capture spiders and/or other creatures of your choosing.
-You can look at it as a spider web challenge, but don’t present it to students that way!
+In this Halloween activity, students work in partners or groups to create devices to trap/capture spiders and/or other creatures of your choosing.
+Again, you can look at this as a spider web STEM activity, but don’t present it to students that way!
 It gives them preconceived notions, and you might be surprised at their creativity when you don’t set them up with what you have in mind!

 Halloween Activity Ban?